Do you have to have both to travel to the US?

 What is a pardon in Canada?

 A pardon gives people with a criminal record, who have proven themselves to be an upstanding citizen, a second chance so that the stigma isn’t for life.
 It isn’t officially called a pardon anymore.
 It has been renamed, record suspension.
 It doesn’t erase the criminal act from records – it just means the conviction is kept separate from other criminal records.
 The pardon removes the particular offence or offences from the CIPC system and can’t be obtained by anyone without the signature of the Canadian Solicitor General.
-Sex offences are still flagged in the system.

 It is useful for education, work confirmations and criminal checks and a number of other scenarios.
 A pardon will not let anyone travel outside of Canada.
 It is a document strictly for use within Canada and isn’t recognized by other countries.